claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### GUINest
       Contains data and methods for drawing and animating a nest

-* Constructor: GUILane(Nest nest, double x, double y)
+* Constructor: GUINest( Nest nest, double x, double y)

 * Member data:
+      * public ArrayList<GUIPart> parts - parts in the nest
       * public Nest nest - used to access nest data
-      * public GUIEntity guiEntity - used to access movement data
+      * public Movement movement - used to access movement data

 * Methods:
-      * void tick(long currentTime) - calculates movement
+      * void addPart( GUIPart part ) - add the part into a nest
-      * void draw(Graphics g, long elapsedMillis) - calls tick(), draws the part
+      * void draw( Graphics2D g, long currentTime ), draws the nest

 ***